 - Little Bins for Little Hands has some more Pi Day fun with circle art and Pi Lego graphing to introduce this tricky concept to little kids in a fun way.

 *This is not a sponsored post.
-Our Magna-Tiles were received as a Christmas gift from the girls’ grandmother, and I was not obligated to write a favourable review.
+Our Magna-Tiles magnetic tile set was received as a Christmas gift from the girls’ grandmother, and I was not asked or obligated to write a favourable review.
 I have, however, included affiliate link(s) in this post, at my own discretion.
 An affiliate link means I may earn referral / advertising fees if you make a purchase through my link, without any extra cost to you.
-It helps keep this little project afloat.
+It helps keep this little blog project afloat.
 Thank you for your support, I really appreciate it.